muskan-fatima97/NotePulse-A-mini-notes-app/README.md

 🧠 Features

-📝 Add, edit, and delete notes
+📝 Add, Edit, and Delete notes

 🔍 Search notes by title or description

 💾 Notes saved automatically in localStorage

 🎨 Clean and responsive Tailwind UI

-🌗 (Bonus) Easy to extend with Dark/Light mode

 🛠️ Tech Stack